- Home

 Lung cancer treatment

 Treatment for lung cancer will depend on the type of lung cancer you have, the stage of the cancer, how well you can breathe (your lung function) and your general health.
-If you smoke, your doctor will offer to help you to stop smoking before you start treatment.
+All treatments chosen for you will be expected to be safe and effective.

 Learn more about: